- 1. Random Inspiration

 And while many of these stories and happening are interesting and great story ideas.
 They are not story ideas for exploitation but rather to present good themes, honor the brave people or parties involved in a story, to re-tell a lesson through the story, enlighten people on the complicated but beautiful world they live in, and more.

-5. A Story That Reflects The Author
+5. Stories That Are Inspired By The Author

 For some writers, the character in their stories mirrors the author (writer).
 The characters are just like them, showing different sides of themselves.
 Or some experiences reveal how they feel or perceive.
 Some events can even share their opinions on things.